PabloRuizCuevas/pep-323/gcopy/custom_generator.md

 ```
 Examples such as these are possible because we are simply slicing based on the ```f_lineno``` and trying to exec this.

-Lastly the ```loop_adjust``` is responsible for ensuring that all loops have been iterated through correctly under the same approach of simply slicing the source code.
+Lastly the ```loop_adjust``` is responsible for ensuring that all loops have been iterated through correctly under the same approach of simply slicing the source code lines.

 ```python
 for i in range(3):